Ke'Bryan Hayes Preview, Player Props: Pirates vs. Twins

 Ke'Bryan Hayes At The Plate

-- Hayes has 19 doubles, six triples, eight home runs and 19 walks while batting .261.
+- Hayes is batting .258 with 19 doubles, six triples, eight home runs and 20 walks.

+- In 64.4% of his 87 games this season, Hayes has picked up at least one hit.
+He's also had 25 multi-hit games.

-- In 9.3% of his games this season, he has hit a long ball, and 2.2% of his trips to the plate.
+- In 9.2% of his games this year, he has gone deep, and 2.2% of his trips to the plate.

-- In 26.7% of his games this season, Hayes has driven in at least one run.
-In 11 of those games (12.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in eight contests.

-- He has scored in 31 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.